intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 ## Adding IV and vii<sup>o</sup>

 It is possible to continue this pattern backwards to add the last two diatonic chords, IV and vii<sup>o</sup>, but these chords actually function differently.
-Instead, the IV and vii<sup>o</sup> chords function similarly to there two functional counterparts, ii<sup>7</sup> and V<sup>7</sup>.
-The logic is fairly simple, if you remove the root from a ii<sup>7</sup> chord, `D-F-A-C` in C major, you are left with a IV chord, `F-A-C` in C major.
+Instead, the IV and vii<sup>o</sup> chords function similarly to their two functional counterparts, ii<sup>7</sup> and V<sup>7</sup>.
+The logic is fairly simple, if you remove the root from a ii<sup>7</sup> chord, `D-F-A-C` in C major, you are left with a IV chord, `F-A-C`.
 Likewise, if you remove the root from a V<sup>7</sup> chord, you are left with a vii<sup>o</sup> chord.
+By this logic, the IV and vii<sup>o</sup> chords often use alternative voice leading, because their tendency tones are not necessarily tied to the chordal thirds and sevenths.

 When we add these to our harmonic progression flowchart, we get our basic outline for harmonic progressions.

 | (*unnamed*) | (*unnamed*) | pre-dominant | dominant | tonic |
 --- | --- | --- | --- | --- |
 | iii | vi | ii | V | I |
 | | | IV | vii<sup>o</sup> | |

 Using just this flowchart, you can build basic chordal progressions for a given melody by harmonizing the pitches with the correct progressions.
-Please note that the I chord can go jump back to anywhere in the progressions.
+Please note that the I chord can comfortably jump back to anywhere in the progressions.

 ## Adding in the Common Exceptions